Hendra

 Hendra shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Hendra's educational attainment significantly exceeds broader benchmarks.
-Among residents aged 15 and above, 44.4% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Among residents aged 15 and above, 44.4% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationwide.
 Bachelor degrees are the most prevalent at 30.5%, followed by postgraduate qualifications at 9.5% and graduate diplomas at 4.4%.
-Trade and technical skills are prominent, with 25.5% of residents holding vocational credentials: advanced diplomas at 11.7% and certificates at 13.8%.
+Vocational credentials are also prominent, with 25.5% of residents holding such qualifications - advanced diplomas at 11.7% and certificates at 13.8%.

 Educational participation is notably high, with 30.7% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 8.6% in secondary education, and 7.2% pursuing tertiary education.
-Hendra's three schools have a combined enrollment reaching 844 students as of the latest data (2021).
-Hendra demonstrates above-average socio-educational conditions with an Index of Community Socio-Educational Advantage (ICSEA) score of 1078.
-Education provision is balanced, with two primary schools and one secondary school serving distinct age groups.
+Hendra's three schools have a combined enrollment reaching 844 students as of the latest data (year).
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1078.
+Education provision is balanced with two primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education